-In 2015, the NJDEP issued an individual NJPDES CSO permit to the Borough of Fort Lee (Fort Lee).
-The permit required Fort Lee to create a single, coordinated Long Term Control Plan with the City of Hackensack, the Village of Ridgefield Park, and the Bergen County Utilities Authority (BCUA).
+In 2015, the NJDEP issued an individual NJPDES CSO permit to Gloucester City.
+The permit required creation of a single, coordinated Long Term Control Plan with the Camden County Municipal Utilities Authority and the City of Camden.
 The LTCP has been reviewed by the NJDEP and is being incorporated into this permit.

-Through the LTCP, Fort Lee, the City of Hackensack, the Village of Ridgefield Park and the BCUA have chosen to comply with the CSO policy through the Presumption Approach of elimination or capture of a minimum of 85% of the annual average combined sewage collected in the system during wet weather.
-Collection system modeling, as required by the NJPDES permit and summarized in the LTCP, demonstrates that Fort Lee's system is currently at 76.4%.
-The projects proposed in the LTCP, which include both gray and green infrastructure, are reach 85.4% projected to for the Fort Lee.
+Gloucester City will be required to comply with the CSO policy through the Presumption Approach of elimination or capture of a minimum 85% of the annual average combined sewage collected in the system during wet weather.
+CCMUA has recently completed wet weather improvements to increase acceptance of wet weather flow from the City of Camden and Gloucester City.
 Subsequent CSO permits, issued every five years, will include requirements to implement the next five years of CSO projects as detailed in the LTCP.

-This permit builds upon the Public Participation requirements in the 2015 permit through inclusion of a new section called Public Engagement.
+This permit builds upon the Public Participation requirements in the 2015 permit through inclusion of Public Engagement.
 Specifically, this section includes robust requirements pertaining to Environmental Justice through solicitation of input by overburdened communities, notably in the siting of green infrastructure projects.

-This permit also includes specific requirements pertaining to climate change such as the required preparation of a Vulnerability Analysis as part of an Emergency Plan to ensure the effective operation of the treatment works and facilities under emergency conditions, including those due to climate change.
+This permit also includes specific requirements pertaining to climate change such as the required preparation of a Vulnerability Analysis as part of an Emergency Plan to ensure the effective operation of the treatment works and facilities under emergency conditions.
 Floodproofing, climate change, and resiliency are incorporated in the design of CSO projects.
-Finally, upon completion of the projects set forth in the Implementation Schedule of this permit, Fort Lee will evaluate compliance with the percent capture goal of this permit and implement Adaptive Management as well as any factors related to climate change, as necessary.
+Finally, upon completion of the projects, the permittee will evaluate compliance with the minimum 85% of the system-wide annual average capture.

-Table of Contents for the Draft Permit
+Table of Contents

-NJPDES Permit Number: NJ0034517
+NJPDES Permit Number: NJ0108847

-Program Interest Number: 46357
+Program Interest Number: 46392